operfetti/oliviaperfetti-repository/FinalProject.md

 - Meanwhile: Man in Washington County gives his 3-year-old son a bath.
 The son emerges from the bathtub with chemical-grade burns

 Conflict:
-Describe growing evidence linking fracking to health problems (Pitt study) Show growing number of wells in PA (until present year) Show violations of wells
+- Describe growing evidence linking fracking to health problems (Pitt study)
+- Show growing number of wells in PA (until present year)
+- Show violations of wells
-Show Grand Jury report
+- Show Grand Jury report

 Resolution:
-But will it solve climate change?
+- But will it solve climate change?
-Show methane emissions
+- Show methane emissions
-Studies showing equal if not greater climate impact to coal-fired power plants (Add polling showing support for fracking is decreasing?)
+- Studies showing equal if not greater climate impact to coal-fired power plants
+- (Possibly: Add polling showing support for fracking is decreasing?)
-Add success stories of local communities who have shut down proposed fracking
+- Add success stories of local communities who have shut down proposed fracking

 Call to action:
-Support renewable energy (wind and solar)
+- Support renewable energy (wind and solar)
-Contact your elected officials to call for action on climate change Call for statewide ban on fracking
+- Contact your elected officials to call for action on climate change
+- Call for statewide ban on fracking

 ## Initial Sketches